-This non-invasive treatment for brain tumors and disorders does not involve a knife or even an incision at all.
-Gamma Knife radiosurgery is actually a highly focused, pinpoint-size beam of gamma radiation.
+Gamma Knife radiosurgery, a non-invasive treatment for brain tumors, vascular malformations and other disorders, does not involve a knife or even an incision at all.
+It is actually a highly focused, pinpoint-size beam of gamma radiation.

 Decades of research and clinical data have proven this revolutionary procedure as safe and efficient.
-And the University of Maryland Gamma Knife Center has been on the leading edge of that research.
+The University of Maryland Gamma Knife Center has been on the leading edge of that research.

 What Gamma Knife Treats

-Also called stereotactic radiosurgery, Gamma Knife is an alternative for many patients for whom traditional brain surgery is not an option, either due to their overall health or the location of their tumor.
+Also called stereotactic radiosurgery, Gamma Knife is an alternative for many patients for whom traditional brain surgery is not the best option, either due to their overall health or the location of their tumor.
+Unlike invasive surgery, Gamma Knife can be used repeatedly over time if new brain tumors occur.
 It is used to treat:

-- Brain tumors in which cancer has spread from another part of the body to the brain
+- Tumors in which cancer has spread from another part of the body to the brain.

 - Cancerous and non-cancerous tumors that start in the brain